-The following five topics form our CAUCE Communities of Practice (CoP).
+The four topics listed below form our CAUCE Communities of Practice (CoP)*.

 1. Leadership and Program Management – Lead: Kristine Collins, University of Toronto